 - a postsecondary degree that is equivalent to a U.S. baccalaureate degree earned from an officially recognized degree-granting international institution.

 Applicants must demonstrate satisfactory completion of a course of study that will prepare them for entrance into the Anatomy MS Program.

 A complete application through The Graduate School should include:

 - Completed application form with personal statement of purpose

 - Optional: Official GRE or MCAT test scores (must be taken within past three years) - School Code 2660

 - 3 letters of recommendation, uploaded through online application system by person writing the reference

-Formal applications for the MS program for international students must be received by Feb.
-1 for consideration for matriculation in August.
+Formal applications for the MS program for domestic and international students must be received by March 1 for priority consideration or April 1 for regular consideration.

 Acceptance decisions are provided on a rolling basis.